Close evaluation of layer potentials in three dimensions: Numerical results

 \subsection{Summary of the results}

-For both the peanut-shaped and mushroom cap domains, we have found that Approximation 3 provides the most accurate evaluation of the representation formula for close evaluation points exhibiting an error that is $O(\epsilon^2)$.
-Approximation 2 is the next most accurate exhibiting an error that is $O(\epsilon)$ due to the single-layer potential.
-These error results are expected based on the analysis provided in Section \ref{sec:localanlysisresults} and the extension given in Section \ref{sec:extension}.
-These results are consistent for two very different three-dimensional domains.
+For both the peanut-shaped and mushroom cap domains, we have found that {the new numerical method we have developed here} provides the most accurate evaluation of the representation formula for close evaluation points exhibiting an error that is $O(\epsilon^2)$ {as $\epsilon \rightarrow 0^+$}. {The $O(\epsilon)$ method} is the next most accurate due to the {increased error from the} single-layer potential.
+These error results are expected based on the analysis provided in Section {\ref{sec:local-analysis}} and the extension given in Section \ref{sec:extension}.
+These results are consistent for two very different three-dimensional domains {and robust when systematically studying the curvature of the boundary}.
 Thus, these results demonstrate that the numerical method developed here is accurate and effective for the close evaluation problem.